lucasmdjl/eczkp/README.md

 # eczkp - A Library for Zero Knowledge Proofs using Elliptic Curves

 `eczkp` is a Rust library that implements zero-knowledge proofs (ZKP) using elliptic curve cryptography.
 It enables one party (the prover) to prove knowledge of a secret without revealing it, while the other party (the verifier) can verify the proof without learning the secret.

+Currently, `eczkp` supports the following ZKP protocols:
+- Schnorr ZKP prtocol

 ## Features